gotd/td/.github/SUPPORT.md

 So, some summary:

-1) Don't use unofficial clients, **seriously**.
-This client is unofficial.
+1) This client is unofficial, Telegram treats such clients suspiciously, especially fresh ones.
 2) Use it only for Bots (but don't abuse).
-3) If you still want "userbot", use it passively (i.e. just receive updates and not send anything)
+3) If you still want "userbot", use it passively (i.e. just receive updates and not send anything).
 4) If you want to implement active "userbot"
+   * Do not use QR code login, this will result in permaban
    * Do it with extreme care
+   * Do not use voip accounts
-   * Do not abuse, spam or use it for other criminal activities
+   * Do not abuse, spam or use it for other suspicious activities
    * Implement rate limiting
    * But *in general* it is bad idea if you are not 100% know what you are doing